 The strongest piece of evidence comes from an article published in the 1913 edition of the Water Fowl Club of America Yearbook.
 In it, W. J. Wirt of Ridge View Farms in Knowlesville, New York, announced the development of the “Ancona,” a new duck breed he named after the Ancona fowl.
-The new breed was bred from a combination of several standard duck breeds.
+The new breed was developed from a combination of several standard duck breeds.

 Varieties include Black and White, Blue and White, Chocolate and White, Silver and White, Lavender and White, and Tricolored.
 Chocolate is a sex-linked recessive trait.
 If a chocolate drake mates with a black duck, all female offspring will be chocolate, while all male offspring will be black.
 A black drake mated to a chocolate duck produces all black offspring.
 Only male offspring will carry the sex-linked recessive chocolate gene.
-(Holderread, 1985)
+(Holderread)

 “As with all rare breeds, it is especially important to choose stock birds that are vigorous, free of physical deformities, and have classic breed traits.
 Since it is an excellent layer, productivity should be given a high priority in breeders.
 To produce the highest percentage of offspring with unique patterns, select birds with definite colored areas under their eyes and at least a bit of color in their chests.
 Avoid specimens that are either solid white or primarily colored with a white bib.”
 (Holderread)

 There is a critical need for more conservation breeders of Ancona ducks.
 Their excellent laying ability, tasty meat, and calm dispositions make them a great addition to any small farmstead or backyard producer’s flock.

-Holderread, Dave.
 Breed Bulletin #8502 Ancona Ducks.
-Corvallis, OR: The Duck Preservation Center, 1985.

 Holderread, Dave.
+The Duck Preservation Center, Corvallis, OR 1985.

 Storey’s Guide to Raising Ducks.
-Pownal, VT: Storey Publishing, 2001.
+Holderread, Dave.
+Storey Publishing, Pownal, VT 2001, 2011.